harp/harpjs.com/public/docs/development/environment.md

 ## Use

 The `environment` variable opens many possibilities: your blog can behave one way locally, and another way when it’s published on the [Harp Platform](https://www.harp.io) or served by Harp in production mode.
 Additionally, [`harp compile`, which flattens your blog into static HTML, CSS, and JavaScript](../environment/compile), is considered to be a `production` environment.
-This means that anything indented for `production` will still occur even when you’re hosting static files.
+This means that anything intended for `production` will still occur even when you’re hosting static files.

 ## EJS Example